 Nutritional products on prescription

-Nutrition on prescription is indicated in a number of clinical conditions, both temporary and lifelong, for example:
+Nutrition on prescription is indicated in a number of clinical conditions, both temporary and lifelong.
+Nutritional products can be a supportive measure, or a highly complex treatment such as for Inherited Metabolic Disorders.

 The Advisory Committee on Borderline Substances (ACBS) approves all nutritional products listed in Part XV of the Drug Tarriff and the British National Formulary.
 Over 1400 nutritional products are listed with significant variation in indications and product specifications.
 The ACBS does not influence or monitor prices.